 - Allowed players to change the color palette of a GB game.

-- Some games, such as the first generation of Pokémon games, had built-in color data for the SGB to use.
-Game Boy Color and Advance can't read the SGB data, unfortunately—later black-cartridge Game Boy games (such as The New Adventures of Mary-Kate and Ashley) would tend to include palettes for SGB as well as GBC.
+- Some games, such as Pokémon Red and Blue, had built-in color data for the SGB to use.
+Game Boy Color and Advance can't read the SGB data, unfortunately — later black-cartridge Game Boy games (such as the DX version of Link's Awakening) would tend to include palettes for SGB as well as GBC.

-- For ones that didn't, you can still apply a four-color palette of your choice.
-(There are a bunch of pre-gen palettes to choose from, and you can also make your own.)
+- If a Game Boy game didn't support the Super Game Boy, you can still apply a four-color palette of your choice.
+(There are a bunch of premade palettes to choose from, and you can also make your own.)

-- Made space for a border around the main display, and gave players a choice of borders.
-There was a default set of borders, most notably the default border looking like a gigantic TV-size Game Boy itself, as well as one drawable border on which you could draw whatever you wished.
+- Since the Game Boy's resolution is smaller than the SNES's (160×144 rather than 256×224), there's now a border around the main display.
+The player can choose from a default set of borders, most notably the default border looking like a gigantic TV-size Game Boy itself, as well as one drawable border on which you could draw whatever you wished.

 - Allowed players to draw all over the screen if they wished.

-A retrospective titled "Fuck the Super Game Boy" goes over how games used its enhancements-or, more often, didn't use them well or at all, resulting in the SGB being a missed opportunity.
-Don't let the title fool you; it's actually a good read.
+A retrospective by Christine Love titled "Fuck the Super Game Boy" goes over how games used its enhancements - or, more often, didn't use them well or at all, resulting in the SGB being a missed opportunity.
+Don't let the title fool you note ; it's actually a good read.

 List of games that had Super Game Boy functionality: